ADHD in Young Children: Identifying Symptoms and Providing Support

 Gain the skills to recognize ADHD symptoms in young children, understand risk factors, and explore effective supports including behavioral therapy, early intervention, and medication.

-Learn practical strategies for creating supportive, structured environments, guiding behavior with positivity, and partnering with families to help children succeed in school and life.
+Learn practical strategies for creating supportive, structured environments, guiding behavior with positivity, and partnering with families to help children succeed.

 Image for Online Course